 Share options are rights to acquire shares which can be exercised when certain conditions have been met (such as the passing of a time period or the occurrence of an event), provided that the option holder pays a specified amount to acquire those shares at that time.
 See Q&A: What is the difference between a share and a share option?

-Unapproved share option agreement—standalone deed for employee, and
+Unapproved share option agreement—standalone deed for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.